aprooks/F-sharp-migration/slides/index.md

-- title : F#: Migration guid
+- title : Migrate to F#
 - description : Why F# is awesome and how to start using it right now
 - author : Alexander Prooks
 - theme : night